-Configuring Pro Tools | First M-Audio Edition
+Pro Tools | First M-Audio Edition Setup:

-To set up Pro Tools | First M-Audio Edition with Oxygen Pro 25, do the following:
+To set up Pro Tools | First M-Audio Edition with your Oxygen Pro 49, follow these steps:

-- 1. Connect Oxygen Pro 25 to your computer and launch Pro Tools | First M-Audio Edition. - 2.
-Create a project and configure MIDI Input Devices to enable Oxygen Pro 25 as an input device.
+- 1. Connect your Oxygen Pro 49 to your computer. - 2.
+Launch Pro Tools | First M-Audio Edition. - 3.
+Open or create a project. - 4.
+Select the Setup pulldown menu and open MIDI Input Devices. - 5.
+Enable MIDI Input from the Oxygen Pro 49 by clicking the box next to it. - 6.
+Create a new instrument track and configure it as instructed in the user manual.

-3. Create a new instrument track and add inserts as needed for music production.
+Introduction